 Securities / Investments

-The mission of the U.S. Securities and Exchange Commission (SEC) is to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
-The SEC oversees the key participants in the securities world, including securities exchanges, securities brokers and dealers, investment advisors, and mutual funds.
+The U.S. Securities and Exchange Commission (“SEC”) was created to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
+The SEC oversees key participants in the securities world, including securities exchanges, securities brokers and dealers, investment advisors, and mutual funds.
 For detailed information on the authority of the SEC and the entities it regulates, please visit: www.sec.gov.

 In addition to the SEC, individual states regulate certain securities.
 The Georgia Secretary of State serves as the Georgia Commissioner of Securities.
-In that capacity, he or she regulates the offer for sale and sale of securities within and from the state of Georgia.
+In that capacity, the Secretary of State regulates the offer and sale of securities within and from the state of Georgia.
 For detailed information about the Secretary of State’s authority over securities, please visit: https://sos.ga.gov/

 If you have had an issue with securities or an investment broker, adviser, or firm, you may also file a complaint with the Georgia Secretary of State.
 To file a complaint with the Secretary of State, please visit: https://sos.ga.gov/.
 Please note that the Georgia Secretary of State handles complaints from Georgia consumers for activity that has taken place in Georgia.